Services

 When testing identity change we also use the test@kalisio.xyz address as user test email.
 However to avoid creating a new account in Google you can simply add an alias for this address to the test@kalisio.com account.

-Standard OAuth2 with refresh token might also be used as detailed here (opens new window) and here (opens new window).
+Standard OAuth2 with refresh token might also be used as detailed here and here.

-Details on how to use Google APIs from Node.js here (opens new window).
+Details on how to use Google APIs from Node.js here.

 Some anti-virus or firewalls softwares intercept HTTPS traffic, decrypting it, and then encrypting it using a self-signed certificate causing a "Self-Signed Certificate in Certificate Chain" error.
-If so deactivate the SSL analysys in your software, this might help (opens new window).
+If so deactivate the SSL analysys in your software, this might help.

 TIP